HOSTED-POWER/docs-turbostack-app/TurboStack App/basic_install.md

 </span>
 </div><br>

 The **Security** tab can update the server firewall.
-Allowing (whitelisting) specific IPs or IP ranges<br>
+Allowing (whitelisting of) specific IPs or IP ranges.<br>
-Or even allow or block complete country regions.
+You even have the ability to allow or block complete countries/regions.

 ![TurboStackAppSecurityTab](../img/turbostackapp/basicinstall/tsa_security_tab1.png)